michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0023.md

 - v: leave slowly and hesitantly
 - v: move to and fro
 ### Family
-linger: lingered, lingerer, lingering, lingers+;lingerer: lingerers;lingering: lingerings
+- linger: lingered, lingerer, lingering, lingers+
+- lingerer: lingerers
+- lingering: lingerings
 ### Examples
 - It’s harder to explain the lingering of symptoms such as fatigue and weakness.
 - The concerns Stewart felt in the morning at the school’s front door linger through the day .